-- 1 teaspoon active, dry yeast
+- 1 teaspoon active dry yeast

-- 1 tablespoon lukewarm water
+- 1 tbsp lukewarm water

-- 2/3 cup spelt flour
+- ⅓ cup spelt or whole wheat flour Conservation Grains

-- 1 egg
+- 1 large egg

 - 1 teaspoon olive oil

-- 1/4 teaspoon salt
+- ¼ teaspoon Kosher salt

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

-- 1 lb. ricotta cheese
+- 1 pound ricotta cheese

-- 3 eggs
+- 3 large eggs

-- 1/4 cup Parmigiano Reggiano, grated
+- ¼ cup Parmigiano Reggiano, grated

-- a sprinkling of salt and pepper
+- sprinkling of salt and pepper

-- Sprinkle yeast over the lukewarm water in a mixing bowl and let stand until yeast is dissolved.
+Sprinkle yeast over the lukewarm water in a mixing bowl and let stand until yeast is dissolved.
 Mix in the egg, olive oil, salt and spelt flour.
-Scrape the dough onto a floured (spelt!) surface and knead for a couple minutes.
+Scrape the dough onto a floured surface and knead for a couple minutes.
 Shape into a ball and cover with plastic wrap for 20 minutes before rolling.

 Spread the filling into the pastry lined pan and fold the pastry over the top edges.
 Bake for 15 minutes then lower the heat to 375 and continue baking about 25 more minutes until filling is set.
 Let cool a bit before slicing.
 Store any leftovers in the refrigerator.